 Due to the complexity of modern organisations, DCM focuses on the management of diverse workforces and complex and diverse tasks, both inside and outside the organisation.
 This includes understanding local contexts and incorporating that knowledge internally in the organisation.
 An example is managing cultural complexity internally in the organisation, which stems from employing people with different nationalities.

-Diversity and Change Management also prepares you to participate in leading, managing and organising activities in local cultural contexts on the basis of your cultural knowledge and project management skills.
+DCM also prepares you to participate in leading, managing and organising activities in local cultural contexts on the basis of your cultural knowledge and project management skills.
 You learn to understand and gain knowledge from local contexts as well as to incorporate that knowledge internally in the organisation.

 Language and culture